nimious/spacenav/README.md

 `yaourt spacenavd`

 Make sure to verify the available version numbers as they may be very outdated.
-It is then preferable to follow the instructions in the Spacenav sourceforge repository to manually build the daemon and SDK from source.
+It is then preferable to manually build the daemon and SDK from the source code in the Sourceforge repository.

 ### MacOSX